Lolita, Richmond, Virginia, and Edgar Allan Poe

 Go to Table of Contents of the analysis (which has also a statement on purpose and manner of analysis and a disclaimer as to caveat emptor and my knowing anything authoritatively, which I do not, but I do try to not know earnestly, with some discretion, and considerable thought).

 Okay, Lolita in Richmond, Virginia.
 Now, I did not know that there were location shots in Richmond, Virginia.
 IMDB doesn't list Richmond locations, but neither does it list South Dakota, and I found Lolita out in South Dakota both on the way to the Enchanted Hunters Lodge and when they are supposedly riding around Arizona.
-Anyway, I found out later (after all my searching) that this person did know about a shot in Richmond, Virginia but I did not know.
-I just knew I was looking for the below location.
-And I'm glad I didn't know about Richmond already, because along the way I ran into some interesting things.
+Anyway, I found out later, after all my searching and finding a shot in Richmond, Virginia, that this person did already know about a shot in Richmond, Virginia.
+But I did not know about this when I was searching for the location of shot 464, and I'm glad I didn't know about Richmond already, because when I was conducting my own search I ran into some interesting things.